harshawsharma/alexa-random-restaurant/README.md

 - When the following is asked 'Alexa, ask {skill name},  Pick a place for me in {city name}'
 - Alexa, invokes the Lamdba function using the ARN configured
 - The Lambda function is written in python using flask-ask.
 The function uses the lambda environment variables to communicate to yelp and obtain a list of restaurants for the city name provided.
-The call to yelp is configured to return only 10 open restaurants.-
+The call to yelp is configured to return only 10 open restaurants.
 - The code then randomly picks one from the result set and returns a response back to Alexa to read out.

-### Additional Considerations
+### Additional Considerations/Limitations

 - Currently there is no validation of the city name provided
 - The yelp call is hardcoded to return only 10 results